-Endowments Quarterly: Fourth Quarter 2021
+Endowments Quarterly: First Quarter 2022

 Our quarterly report summarizes asset allocation and total investment performance for 373 of Cambridge Associates’ US endowment and foundation clients.